 While egg whites boast low-calorie protein with all the essential amino acids, egg yolks are the nutritional epicenter inside the shell, featuring some essential vitamins and minerals not found in abundance in many other foods, including choline and biotin, two water-soluble essential nutrients for the body’s cell membrane growth.

 “University-based research over the past decade has helped the egg industry turn the corner on cholesterol concerns in two important ways,” Kanter explained.
 “First of all the research distinguishes ‘dietary cholesterol’ such as that found in eggs from cholesterol normally produced by the body, and indicates that for most people, dietary cholesterol has a negligible effect on cholesterol in the blood.
 Secondly, the U.S. Department of Agriculture’s Agricultural Research Service reported in March 2011 that a standard large egg now contains 185 mg of cholesterol—down about 14 percent from 215 mg in 2002—which we believe can be attributed to better ways that egg farmers are housing and feeding hens today.”

 Indeed, the report of the Advisory Committee for Dietary Guidelines for Americans 2010 (DGAC) states that “overall, the evidence shows that consumption of dietary cholesterol in the amount of one egg per day is not harmful and does not result in negative changes in serum lipoprotein cholesterol and triglyceride levels,” and highlights eggs as good sources of high quality protein and nutrients like vitamin D, choline, selenium and lutein.”

-Kanter concluded: “We’re confident that as Sports RDs and other health professionals continue to examine our ongoing research, they’ll agree that the overall health benefits of eggs outweigh cholesterol concerns, and they’ll recommend more eggs for athletes.”
+Kanter concluded: “We’re confident that as sports dietitians and other health professionals continue to examine our ongoing research, they’ll agree that the overall health benefits of eggs outweigh cholesterol concerns, and they’ll recommend more eggs for athletes.”